 When it comes to running, your socks are almost as important as your running shoes.
 After all, tossing on a pair of plain old cotton socks can leave your feet blistered and bleeding after a long workout.

 Trouble is, searching for the perfect running socks can be overwhelming.
 How thick should they be?
 What material?
-Should they be contoured?
-How tall do you want your running socks to be?
+How tall do you want your socks to be?

-Like the best running shoes, the best running socks will be different for everyone.
-And runners often have their quirks about what makes a good sock.
-(One we talked to wears the same ones for days in a row without washing because he's traveling and they can hold up.)
+Like the best running shoes, the best running socks are different for everyone.
+And runners often have their personal ideas on what makes a good sock.

 Regularly $10, these socks are also several dollars cheaper than other leading running socks, so stock up.

-2. Darn Tough Vertex No Show Tab Ultra-Light Cushion Sock
+2. Best for Durability: Darn Tough Vertex No Show Tab Ultra-Light Cushion Sock

 Runners who push the limits need a sock that can go the distance with them.
 The high-quality stitching on this snug, light and supportive Merino wool sock is, well, darn tough.

-But if you do end up poking a hole in the sock, like Brooklyn-based runner Masha Portiansky did once after a fall, Darn Tough will send a replacement, thanks to its lifetime warranty.
+But if you do end up poking a hole in the sock, like Brooklyn-based runner Masha Portiansky did once after a fall, Darn Tough sends a replacement, thanks to their lifetime warranty.